tnaimisha/Video-surveillance-system-using-Flink/README.md

 kafka-topics.sh --create --zookeeper localhost:2181 --topic video-stream-event --replication-factor 1 --partitions 3

-4. Ensure that the input path camer.url, output path processed.output.dir and the log directories for stream-collector.log,stream-processor.log are created as mentioned in your code.
+4. Ensure that the input path camera.url, output path processed.output.dir and the log directories for stream-collector.log,stream-processor.log are created as mentioned in your code.

 5. To install the OpenCV JAR in a local Maven repository go to the video-stream-processor folder and execute